Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Virial Ratios

 \citep[e.g.,][]{mckee92}.
-In Equation~\eqref{e:Emag}, the mean magnetic field strength $B_{\rm mean} = | \int \bm{B} dS / \int dS |$ is measured at the spherical surface $r = 1.95 \Rcl$.\footnote{Ideally, the surface needs to be far enough from the cloud that $B_{\rm mean}$ represents the asymptotic value in the ambient medium \citep{mckee92}, but the finite size of the computational domain prevents us from doing that.} The gravitational potential $\Phi$ in Equation~\eqref{e:Egrav} includes contributions from not only the neutral cloud gas but also ionized gas and stars in the computational domain.
-This would make $\mathcal{W}$ larger in magnitude than the self-gravitational energy of the neutral cloud at late times.
-Because $\Phi$ includes ``external'' terms, we cannot re-express $\cal W$ as $-(1/2)\int \rho \Phi dV$; the latter expression would only apply if we were considering the whole system.
-We note that we shall henceforth ignore the term $\mathcal{T}_{\rm thm,0}$; given our relatively small box and outflowing gas, it is comparable to $\mathcal{T}_{\rm thm}$, but realistically would be smaller.
+The gravitational potential $\Phi$ in Equation~\eqref{e:Egrav} includes contributions from not only the neutral cloud gas but also ionized gas and stars in the computational domain.
+Because $\Phi$ includes ``external'' terms, we cannot re-express $\mathcal{U}$ as $-(1/2)\int \rho \Phi dV$; the latter expression would only apply if we were solely considering the self-gravitational energy of the gas cloud.